uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 The patch can be upstreamed to Salt.

-Note that an user can also issue any forbidden package upgrade by calling `state.apply packages.pkginstall`.
-But `packages.pkginstall` is an Uyuni/SUSE Manager internal state file, it should not be used by users.
+Note that a user can also issue any forbidden package upgrade by calling `state.apply packages.pkginstall`.
+But `packages.pkginstall` is a Uyuni/SUSE Manager internal state file, it should not be used by users.

-NOTE: every operation issued by the user that is a forbidden operation will still be scheduled and subsequently fail when picked up by Salt.
+NOTE: every operation issued by the user that is a forbidden operation will still be scheduled and subsequently fail when picked up by Salt as in the previously described step.

 ### Step 3: forbid the operations at the Uyuni/SUSE Manager level